puntodamar/dcidev_mailer/README.md

 DcidevMailer::format_attachments(attachments)

 # format email header & footer url to be embedded to html body
-# refer to class DcidevMailer::Mandrill or DcidevMailer::Rails to understand more of this method
+# refer to class DcidevMailer::Mandrill or DcidevMailer::Rails for more details about the usage
 DcidevMailer::format_header_footer(header_url: "", footer_url: "", locals: {}, images: {})
 ```